DyversHands/www.DyversHands.com/_pages/gatewatch.md

 ## Reviewer Quotes

-> *“Gate Watch is an intriguing, distilled world-crafting, story-telling, and role-playing experience in the guise of a simple game.
+> _“**Gate Watch** is an intriguing, distilled world-crafting, story-telling, and role-playing experience in the guise of a simple game.
 I wouldn't be surprised if some of the principles it is based on are used in basic literary, plot-writing or directing courses.
 Involve everybody around the table and collaboratively set the background through a pool of questions.
 Create exciting scenes involving both the background and the participating characters with nothing but narration.
 Dice?
 Nah, too random.
 Cards?
 Yes, but only a handful.
 Rules?
 Less than a single page.
 Duration?
 As long as you wish.
 Fun?
 Loads!
 The game can explore any setting and genre you want it to, with everybody simultaneously starring and directing.
 Veteran gamer?
 Hardcore role-player?
 Total newbie?
 It doesn't matter.
-All you need is a vivid imagination.”* **— Antonios S, RPGnet Reviewer & Columnist _(about the 1st edition of Gate Watch)_.**
+All you need is a vivid imagination.”_ **— Antonios S, RPGnet Reviewer & Columnist _(about the 1st edition of Gate Watch)_.**

 ## Available from…